crossid/developer-site/docs/guides/howto/add_web_app.md

 ## Update your app

-Everytime a user tries to login, the app should redirect to Crossid and provide the _client id_.
+Every time a user tries to login, the app should redirect to Crossid and provide the _client id_.